cycle/docs/basic/install.md

 However, in order to simplify the integration it is recommended to use schema compiler provided by `cycle/schema-builder` extenstion.
 Such compiler is able to automatically index all available entities, perform database introspection and reflection.

-To compile schema using annotated entities and automatically configure the database use followoing pipeline:
+To compile schema using annotated entities and automatically configure the database use the followoing pipeline:

 ```php
 use Cycle\Schema;